apache/datasketches-cpp/README.md

 This is an unfinished effort to port some of sketches sketches-core code to C++.

-We are currently using C++17 for some of its new features.
+We will be standardizing on C++11 for the time being.